WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 A template for creating a new datastore module to connect to a specific database is available with `lib/datastores/static/datastore.template.js`.
-Note that the function names in a datastore module should reflect the function names in de main `datastores.js` module.
+Note that the function names in a datastore module should reflect the function names in the main `datastores.js` module.

 The configuration of the datastores and the datastore modules can be found in `config/datastores.toml`.
 This configuration file has a section `[[databases]]`